 has been accepted for International Journal of Robotics Research (IJRR), Sage Publications, to apprear 2017.

 The paper by Max Schwarz, Anton Milan, Christian Lenz, Aura

 Periyasamy, Michael Schreiber, Sebastian Schüller, and Sven Behnke: NimbRo Picking:

-Versatile Part Handling for Warehouse Automation has been
+Versatile Part Handling for Warehouse Automation

 accepted for the IEEE International Conference on Robotics and